Skip to content

 • Scope defaults to local device (deviceId=local-device) while keeping account scope field for future sync.

-• Renderer bootstrap (packages/renderer/src/main.tsx) applies persisted language/theme at startup.
+• Renderer bootstrap (packages/renderer/src/main.tsx) applies persisted language/theme using cached settings at startup, then synchronizes with backend.

 • Non-visual settings (for example SSH runtime limits) are persisted and discoverable, but some are intentionally not bound to runtime behavior yet.